Chulu West Peak Climbing

 On reaching Pokhara airport transfer to respective hotels by the serene lake Phewa, afternoon free for individual activities or just relax and enjoy the views of the Annapurna Himalaya.

-Morning a scenic drive to back Kathmandu with grand memories of this fantastic and exciting Chulu East Peak Climb and trekking around Annapurna area, an interesting six hour brings you back in Kathmandu with afternoon free at leisure for shopping souvenirs .
+Morning a scenic drive to back Kathmandu with grand fantastic and exciting adventure on Chulu West Peak Climb and semi Annapurna Circuit trekking, an interesting six hour overland journey brings you back in Kathmandu with the afternoon free at leisure for shopping souvenirs.

 (Options of flight from Pokhara to Kathmandu of 30 mins)

-Your last day in amazing Nepal in the land of Himalayan wonders, after wonderful experience and fond memories of Chulu East Peak Climb around great Annapurna Himalaya, our staff transfer you to airport as per your time for international flight for your final departure towards homeward bound.
+Last day in amazing Nepal in the country full of adventure and wonders, after a fascinating experience and fond memories on Chulu West Peak Climb, Awesome Nepal Treks staff transfers you from the hotel to airport as per your international flight time for your final departure homeward bound or to respective destination.

 - All airport/hotel transfers